 CHI 202 - Intermediate Chinese II

 A continuation of CHI 201.
 This course is intended to consolidate the basic language skills and to prepare the student for advanced work in Chinese.
-Prerequisite(s): CHI 201 stardom/fandom, gender dynamics, filmmaking, reality/virtuality, and body genre.
-This course does not include a foreign language component and cannot be used toward a language requirement.
+Prerequisite(s): CHI 201

 CHI 210 - Chinese Martial Arts Cinema